Jennievon/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Practice questions and answers for problems from HackerRank, LeetCode and any ones I come across, hopefully! xxD
+Practice questions and answers for problems from HackerRank, LeetCode, BigFrontendDev and any ones I come across, hopefully! xxD